jeroen/V8/README.md

 ### Linux: Static libv8

-__NEW:__ As of V8 3.4 there is a new option for x64 Linux platforms to automatically download a suitable static build of libv8 during package installation.
+On amd64/arm64 Linux platforms it is possible to automatically download a suitable static build of libv8 during package installation.
 To use this, set an environment variable `DOWNLOAD_STATIC_LIBV8` during installation, for example:

 ```r
 Sys.setenv(DOWNLOAD_STATIC_LIBV8 = 1)